The introduction can be found here and Chapter One here.

 (not in original)

-The Emperor, who was at the front, was warned time and again of the danger of revolution but he was deaf to all such warnings.
+The Tsar, who was at the front, was warned time and again of the danger of revolution but he was deaf to all such warnings.
 He completely trusted the promises of Protopopov and his aides who said that all riots and attempts at revolution could be suppressed with an iron fist.
 But this time the authorities’ response was way off the mark.

 Russia were made ministers, Tereshchenko,